bcgov/von-agent-template/GettingStartedTutorial.md

 ## Step 4: Issuing a Credential Using dFlow

-Now, let's use some techniques to trigger your agent to issue a credential to the OrgBook so that you can look at it.
+Let's use some techniques to trigger your agent to issue a credential to the OrgBook so that you can look at it.
 We'll start with the easiest way&mdash;using dFlow.

-Go to the `dFlow URL` ([In browser](https://dflow.orgbook.gov.bc.ca), [local](http://localhost:5000)) and select your credential as the target credential you want to be issued.
+Go to the `dFlow URL` ([In Browser](https://dflow.orgbook.gov.bc.ca), [Local Machine](http://localhost:5000)) and select your credential as the target credential you want to be issued.
 Leave the Legal Entity field blank.
-Click `Begin` and you will see a dFlow graph with "Registration" as the first credential, and your agent's credential as the second.
+Click `Begin` and you will see a dFlow graph with "registration" as the first credential, and your agent's credential as the second.
 Go through the process to collect each credential to make sure everything is working.

-> NOTE: When you get the second credential, the one from your Agent, you will have to use the Browser back arrow to get back to the dFlow graph screen.
+> NOTE: When you get the second credential, the one from your agent, you will have to use the browser back arrow to get back to the dFlow graph screen.

-Go into OrgBook ([In browser](https://demo.orgbook.gov.bc.ca), [local](http://localhost:8080)), and search for the name of the organization you used for the credentials, and review that organization's credentials.
+Go into OrgBook ([In Browser](https://demo.orgbook.gov.bc.ca), [Local Machine](http://localhost:8080)), and search for the name of the organization you used for the credentials, and review that organization's credentials.
 It should have the first ever credential issued by your agent.
 Cool!

-Repeat the dFlow process one more time, but stopping at the first credential - the Registration.
+Repeat the dFlow process one more time, but stopping at the first credential&mdash;the registration.
 You'll need the new company in the next step so remember its name!

 Good stuff.
 You have a working agent that issues a basic credential!

 ## Step 5: Issuing a Credential Using a JSON File

 Now that we have seen how a user can trigger the issuance of a verifiable credential via a web form, let's look at how an app can issue one via an API call.
-In most production cases, verifiable credentials will be issued using from an existing backend application for a service will be adjusted so that when a permit or licence is issued or updated, an "issue verifiable credential" API call is made with the credential data passed in a chunk of JSON.
+In most production cases, verifiable credentials will be issued from a service's existing backend application.
+The application will be adjusted so that when a permit or licence is issued or updated, an "issue verifiable credential" API call is made with the data for the verifiable credential passed in a chunk of JSON.
 Let's see how that API call works.

 > **Note:** If you are running this using the "Local Machine" approach, make sure that you have curl installed.
 At the command line just run "curl" and see if the command is found.
 If not, see the prerequisites for how you can install it.